Internship Education Specialist Credential: Moderate/Severe Disabilities with EL Authorization

 - Submission of application for the Internship Education Specialist Credential: Moderate/Severe Disabilities;

-- Satisfactory completion of pre-requisite AND pre-service course work requirements with a grade of "B-" or better unless otherwise specified:
+- Satisfactory completion of prerequisite coursework requirements with a grade of "B-" or better unless otherwise specified:

 Note: These courses may be included in Internship Program Requirements if pre-service requirements are met through possession of valid California Multiple Subjects or Single Subject Teaching credential.